vatanak10/portfolio-backend/README.md

 - **Air not detecting changes**: Check that your file extensions are included in the `.air.toml` configuration
 - **Port already in use**: Make sure no other instance of the server is running, or change the `ADDR` in `.envrc`
 - **Build errors**: Check the `build-errors.log` file created by Air for detailed error information

+### Database & Goose

+- **"goose: command not found"**: Make sure Goose is installed with `go install github.com/pressly/goose/v3/cmd/goose@latest`
+- **Connection refused error**: Ensure PostgreSQL is running with `docker-compose up -d`
+- **Migration failed**: Check that the database connection string is correct and the database exists
+- **Permission denied**: Verify the database user has the necessary permissions to create tables and run migrations
+- **Migration file format**: Ensure migration files follow the Goose naming convention: `YYYYMMDDHHMMSS_description.sql`

 ## Contributing